National Collaborative PFAS Project

 Methodology

-In this extensive study, the National Collaborative PFAS Project aims to enroll 25 to 30 sites from across the United States to assist with soil sampling.
+The National Collaborative PFAS Project is funded by generous donations from utilities, private sector companies, and non-profit organizations.
+The extensive study has enrolled 25 sites* from 16 states to assist with soil, water, and plant sampling (see map).
 The team at WEST Center supports participating sites by providing a sampling kit with supplies and equipment; instructing sites regarding standardized sampling methods and protocols to prevent PFAS contamination (SOP and instructional video); and meeting with site representatives to discuss the project and answer questions.

-At each site, personnel work pro-bono to sample soils within three (3) plots.
+At each site, personnel work pro-bono to sample soils and plants within three (3) plots.
 Appropriate blanks (travel, field, and equipment) are also collected.

-For each plot, soil samples are obtained via a soil core at 1’, 3’ and 6’ depths.
-Three cores are taken from each plot, resulting in a total of 27 soil samples (3 plots x 3 cores x 3 depths).
-Whenever possible, corresponding groundwater samples are also obtained.
-All samples are shipped to the University of Arizona Water and Energy Sustainable Technology (WEST) Center where they are processed and subsequently analyzed for PFAS analytes at the Arizona Laboratory for Emerging Contaminants (ALEC).
+During Phase 1, soil samples were obtained from each plot via a soil core at 1’, 3’ and 6’ depths.
+Three cores were taken from each plot, resulting in a total of 27 soil samples (3 plots x 3 cores x 3 depths).
+Whenever possible, corresponding groundwater samples were also obtained.
+During Phase 2 -- currently in progress -- plant samples are obtained from each plot.
+All samples are shipped to the University of Arizona Water and Energy Sustainable Technology (WEST) Center where they are processed and subsequently analyzed for 25 PFAS at ALEC.

 Progress to Date